AyeMyintHtet/ayemyinthtet/README.md

 ## 😂 Joke of the Day
 <!--START_SECTION:joke-->
-Have a great weekend!
-I hope your code behaves the same on Monday as it did on Friday.
+Debugging is like being the detective in a crime movie where you're also the murderer at the same time.
 <!--END_SECTION:joke-->

 ## 📝 Latest Blog Posts